-Well, what can I say- I’m a fifty something chap currently living in Godmanchester, Cambridge with my wife Joy and several accordions.
-I work in a company based on Alconbury airfield, where I am a senior technician specialising in Volvo cars.
+Well, what can I say.
+I’m a sixty something chap currently living in Godmanchester, Cambridge with my wife Joy and several accordions.
+I worked for a company based on Alconbury airfield, where I was the workshop controller before retiring in August 2019.

 Way back in the 70’s I was fortunate enough to hear a guy called Charlie Bate playing the piano accordion, I fell in love with the sound he made and from that day I vowed I would learn how to play and that as they say – was that.

 Since those early days I have played in various folk bands, learning my craft playing in a band called the Rangers.
 Under the leadership of Johnny Conquest, we played at many festivals including Whitby, Felixstowe, Eastbourne and Broadstairs, working with the many popular callers around at that time including Bernie Chalk, Dick Whitt, John Langdon and John Chapman to mention just a few.